vmcilwain/salted_rails_server/README.md

 * rvm
 * user

-## Details on what the code does
+## Code Details

 ### User state

 Creates a user that is defined in pillars/default/init.sls.
-If a user is not found it will default to user called deploy.
-This sate also addes the user to /etc/sudoers for executing code without the need for a password.
+If a user is not found it will default to user named deploy.
+This state also addes the user to /etc/sudoers for executing code without the need for a password.

-### RSA state
+#### RSA key

-Update pillars/default/init.sls to add your ssh key to log in as the user created in the user state
+Update pillars/default/init.sls to add your ssh key to log in as the user created in the user state.
+This is required since the user created does not have a default password assigned.
+This is done for strong security!

 ### RVM state